mindspore-ai/docs/docs/mindspore/source_en/model_train/debug/dump.md

       This field is optional, with default values of ["max", "min", "l2norm"].

     - `file_format`: Dump file type.
 It can be either `npy` and `bin`. `npy`: data will be dumped in npy files as host format. `bin`: data will be dumped in protobuf file as device format and need to be transformed to parse using the provided data analysis tool.
 Please refer to [Asynchronous Dump Data Analysis Sample](#data-analysis-sample-1) for details.
 The default value is `bin`.
+    - `overflow_number`：Specify the number of data to overflow dump.
+This field is required only when `op_debug_mode` is set to 3 and `file_format` is set to `npy`.
+It can control the overflow data to be dumped in chronological order until the specified value is reached, and the overflow data will no longer be dumped.
+The default value is 0, which means dumping all overflow data.

 2. Set Dump environment variable.